VVoruganti/archived-blog/pages/garden.md

 ### Climate

-How is technology currently being leveraged to help with climate change.
+How is technology being leveraged to help with climate change.
 I've seen a lot of different projects around tokenizing carbon credits, carbon sink technology, advocacy, but want to get more of an understanding of the landscape and the current impact it is having.